gurrrrrrett3/light/docs/index.md

 send(message_a)
 ```

-The other side will recieve message_a, then message_a, followed by message_b.
+The other side will recieve the first call to message a, the second call to message a, and then the call(s) to message
+b.

 ### Q: Why only allow one callback?